-Grey Squirrels are a non native species originating from North America.
-But unfortunately, like many other invasive non native species, this rodent is perfectly adapted to survive on these shores.
-Initially introduced in the late 1800’s as a novelty addition to large country estates, grey squirrels quickly started to migrate around the country, making home in most of our woodlands, pastoral land, parks and gardens.
+Grey Squirrels are a nonnative species originating from North America.
+But unfortunately, like many other invasive nonnative species, this rodent is perfectly adapted to survive on these shores.
+Initially introduced in the late 1800s as a novelty addition to large country estates, grey squirrels quickly migrated around the country, making home in most of our woodlands, pastoral land, parks, and gardens.

 The mistake of adding the grey squirrel to our ecosystem became apparent across the 20th century.
-A competitor to our beautiful native red squirrel, the presence of the grey’s has sent their population crashing down to around 140,000.
+A competitor to our beautiful native red squirrel, the presence of the greys have sent their population crashing down to around 140,000.

-Recent estimates of the grey squirrel population size is around 2.5 million.
+Recent estimates of the grey squirrel population size are around 2.5 million.
 Grey squirrels are now listed in the IUCN international list of 100 worst invasive non-native species.

-Grey squirrels are larger, more aggressive and territorial than our own squirrel – literally squeezing them out of traditional ranges.
-A more worrying issue has been the introduction of squirrel pox virus, that the red’s have no immunity to and which usually proves fatal.
+Grey squirrels are larger, more aggressive, and territorial than our own squirrel, squeezing them out of traditional ranges.
+A more worrying issue has been the introduction of the squirrel pox virus, which the reds have no immunity to and usually prove fatal.